 Topics and series.
-This historical marker is listed in this topic list: Settlements & Settlers.
+This historical marker is listed in these topic lists: Agriculture • Government & Politics • Patriots & Patriotism • Settlements & Settlers.
 In addition, it is included in the Nebraska State Historical Society series list.
-A significant historical date for this entry is January 2, 1863.
+A significant historical year for this entry is 1868.

 Location.
-40° 54.165′ N, 97° 5.247′ W. Marker is in Seward, Nebraska, in Seward County.
-Marker is on U.S. 34 0.1 miles west of Crooked Mile Road, on the right when traveling east.
-Marker is located in a pullout on the south side of U.S. 34 (McKelvie Road).
-The pullout is a trailhead for the Plum Creek Trail.
-Plum Creek runs just south of the marker and trail.
+40° 54.422′ N, 97° 5.933′ W. Marker is in Seward, Nebraska, in Seward County.
+Marker is at the intersection of U.S. 34 and South 6th Street, on the left when traveling east on U.S. 34.
+Marker is located at the south west corner of courthouse square, on the grounds of the Seward County Courthouse.
 Touch for map.
 Marker is in this post office area: Seward NE 68434, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
 Plum Creek Prairie Historic Site (approx. 0.7 miles away); The Big Blue River (approx. 6.3 miles away); Purple Heart Trail (approx. 6.3 miles away); Tall Grass Prairie (approx. 6.3 miles away); Historic Milford (approx. 9.6 miles away); The Beaver Crossing Mill (approx. 13 miles away); Beaver Crossing, Nebraska (approx. 13 miles away).

 Also see . . .
 History of Seward.